1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 j.
 Zocalo's Tacos (Soft-shell Chickem): 48 in 11 minutes.

 9. WHAT DOES YOUR DAILY DIET CONSIST OF?
 I eat lots of healthy foods--lots of fruits, vegetables, rice, seafood,

-and chicken--not too much fried food.
+tofu, chicken, and beef--not too much fried food.
 I sometimes enjoy sweets, but only in moderation.

-and it is important to find out what works for you.
-But remember, if you take in more calories than you burn, you gain weight--it's
+is different and it is important to find out what works for you.
+But remember, if you take in more calories than you burn,

-of all--everybody eats.
+sport of all--everybody eats.
 So everyone can relate to it.
 And it takes the same basic qualities to excel as in other sports

 like baseball, football, or soccer.
-To be successful you have to use the physical and mental abilities necessary to overcome the
+To be successful you have to use the physical and mental abilities necessary to overcome

 or identifying and sustaining the optimal eating pace for the duration of a timed (competitive eating) event, in order to